1. Booking and Cancellation Policy

 - We lose income, which makes it more difficult for us to invest adequately in our staff and resources.
 In some cases, it can mean that our staff don’t get paid as much for their work.

-Booking an assessment, therapy, coaching, consultation, training, intensive, workshop, seminar or other appointment with us (collectively, an “Appointment“) creates a legally binding contract – the “Agreement” – between you and us.
+Booking an assessment, therapy, coaching, consultation, training, intensive, workshop, seminar, group session, or other appointment with us (collectively, an “Appointment”) creates a legally binding contract – the “Agreement” – between you and us.
 The parties to this Agreement are:

 - the person who makes the booking, referred to in this Agreement as “you”; and

-- Banter Speech & Language Pty Limited, whose registered address is Level 1, 85 Queen Street, North Strathfield, New South Wales 2137, Australia and whose registered Australian Company Number (ACN) is 164 658 315.
+- Banter Speech & Language Pty Limited, whose registered address is 115 Queen Street, North Strathfield, New South Wales 2137, Australia and whose registered Australian Company Number (ACN) is 164 658 315.
 Banter Speech & Language Pty Limited is referred to in this Agreement as “we”, “our” and “us”.

 By making the booking on behalf of yourself or a child under your care, you confirm that you are authorised to agree to these terms and conditions.